GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

     ----------_
     list_items: list
     item_to_remove: object
-        The object to be removed form list_items
+        The object to be removed from list_items

     Returns
     --------